 3. Uber/Lyft: This is an option if you are desperate.
 This definitely works TO Country Thunder, but be careful about getting back!
 We’ve had friends that planned on doing this since they had single-day passes, but they ended up needing to hitch a ride back to Phoenix.
 Cost: $80 each way without surge pricing.

 SINGLE-DAY PASSES & CAMPSITES

 “Can I access the Country Thunder campgrounds with only a single-day pass?
 I’m only going one day, but I want to hang out with my friends at their campsite.”

 Unfortunately, you need a 4-day wristband to access the Country Thunder campground.
 Of course, there are ways you can try to get around it.
 In previous years, the way that they were able to enforce this was by having a separate entrance for single-day pass holders.
-They did not give wristbands to single-day ticket holders, so this meant that once the single-day people went into the venue and exited to hang out with friends, they couldn’t get back in.
-There are also people that watch to make sure you have a wristband exiting the venue to the campgrounds.
+In 2018, single-day pass holders received a wristband that looked similar to the 4-day GA.
+There is security that watches to make sure you have the correct wristband exiting the venue to the campgrounds.

 That being said….
-I do have a few friends that were able to walk around the venue to the campsites and somehow got into the festival (totally by luck) without anyone checking them for wristbands.
+I do have a few friends that were able to walk around the venue to the campsites and got back into the festival (totally by luck) without anyone checking their wristbands closely.
 You can risk it and hope for the best, but just know you might be wasting your money!

 A question we get a lot is, “Can you buy ice at Country Thunder?”